mayukuse24/AV-CSR/README.md

 start_drive(1, 12). % Runs program from 1st frame to the 11th frame
 ```

-Example runs can be found in `screenshots` folder

-NOTE: execution for ~10-12 frames can take about 4-5 minutes.
-Do not assume program is stuck in infinite loop

 ## What is a frame?

 A frame represents a set of facts at a given timestamp T, that defines the environment for the AV.
 For e.g. it may